<source>

 The following attributes are available on this element: link-relationship attributes, universal

-attributes, and @keyref
+attributes, and @keyref.

 For this element,

-attribute provides a reference to a
+the @href attribute provides a reference to a

 resource from which the topic is derived.